Jobless at 48-year low, but wages also fall – Daily Business

 Jobless at 48-year low, but wages also fall

-Unemployment fell to 3.7% in the first three months of the year – its lowest since 1974 – as demand for workers remains buoyant.
+Unemployment fell to 3.7% in the first three months of the year – its lowest since 1974 – from 4.1% in the previous quarter as demand for workers remains buoyant.

 For the first time ever, there were fewer unemployed people than job vacancies, although the fall in the rate was also down to a rise in the number of people dropping out of the jobs market, the figures showed.
+The labour force is now 1.03m smaller than it would have been had 2010-2019 trends continued.

-However, wage rates fell over the first quarter, according to new data.
-Earnings, when adjusted for inflation, dropped by 1.2%, said the Office for National Statistics (ONS).
+Wage rates also fell over the first quarter, according to the data from the Office for National Statistics.
+Earnings, when adjusted for inflation, dropped by 1.2%.

 The unemployment rate in Scotland hit a record low of 3.2%, down 0.9% on the previous quarter.
+The number of people unemployed in Scotland hit 88,000, a record low since the current labour force survey series began in 1992.

-It had an estimated employment rate of 75.6%, an increase of 1.4% over the quarter.
+Scotland had an estimated employment rate of 75.6%, an increase of 1.4% over the quarter.
 Scotland’s employment rate was slightly below the UK rate of 75.7%.

 Chancellor Rishi Sunak said: “The unprecedented support we provided through our Plan for Jobs has led to the jobs market remaining robust despite global challenges, with the unemployment rate near record-lows and the number of payrolled employees at a record high.